GogoVega/node-red-contrib-firebase-realtime-database/docs/Authentication.md

 - Go to the `Authentication` section and click on "Add User" then fill in your data in the config node.
 - Complete directly in the config node, an email address and a password, the node will create an user for you.
 This user will also appear in the `Authentication` section.

+## Private Key (SDK)

+This method allows to authenticate, in an automated way via the unified Admin SDK.
+To generate a Private Key, go to Firebase, in the `Project settings` section, click on `Service Accounts` and then "Generate a new private key".
+This will download a JSON file that you will copy and paste into the configuration node.